 Like many families, I have relatives who came to America around the time when Woodrow Wilson was president in the early 1900s.
 My grandparents (on both sides) came from overseas by ship to live a dream in a place that they had never seen.
-When they arrived to our shores, they couldn’t speak the language, had no money, no place to live, and didn’t know very many people.
-Not to mention that the Internet wouldn’t be invented for another 70 years.
+When they arrived to our shores, they couldn’t speak the language.
+Had no money, no place to live, and didn’t know very many people.
 They also didn’t believe in taking one penny from the government.
 But instead, they worked hard, took jobs where they could find them and raised a family in the middle of the depression.
 My grandparents showed by their own actions that you can accomplish anything.
 Their goal was to make a better life for their children in the land of opportunity.

 Wikipedia describes work-ethic as a set of values based on hard work and diligence.
 It is also a belief in the moral benefit of work and its ability to enhance character.
 My grandparents picture should appear next to that definition.